-It’s amazing how misleading the internet can be sometimes.
-I stumbled upon the above photograph on Pinterest, which of course sent me straight into traveller’s “bucket list” mode, but there was just one problem– the photograph’s location had been incorrectly captioned and gone viral with its misinformation.
+The internet can be sometimes be terribly misleading.
+I stumbled upon the above photograph on Pinterest, but the photograph’s location had been erroneously captioned and gone viral with its misinformation.
 As far back as I could go on the internet search pages, the paradisiac spot purported to be among “10 Unique things to do in Santorini”.
-Call it a traveller’s instinct, but I knew this was not the Greek island of Santorini.
 Never one to be easily fooled by a viral image, I took a few internet back doors and sure enough, discovered that our riverside oasis is in fact located across the Aegean sea in a Turkish gorge– appropriately known as “The Lost City” or “Hidden Valley”.

 The Saklikent Canyon is considered to be the third longest canyon in Europe.
 Walkable after April when most of the snow from the Taurus Mountains has melted and passed through the gorge on its way to the Xanthos River, summer is the best time to visit when the canyon is deliciously cool and shady with cold waters flowing past.